 Hydrogen (chemical formula H2) is the lightest and most abundant element in the universe.
 It is not an energy source in its own right, merely an energy carrier rather like electricity.
 However, since it combines easily with other elements - water is a common example - hydrogen is usually found as a part of other compounds, including fossil fuels and plant material.

 Hydrogen as a future fuel is the focus of a great deal of attention and research, since the only product of combustion is water vapour when used in an internal combustion engine or fuel cell.
 It therefore has attractions in terms of reducing vehicle emissions and CO2.
 However, a great deal of energy is required to produce a pure hydrogen stream separate from the other compounds to which it is usually attached, so in order to reduce CO2 emissions on a 'wells to wheels' basis the energy consumed in producing hydrogen needs to come from a low carbon source.

 Hydrogen can be separated using a variety of energy resources: fossil fuels, such as coal and natural gas, renewables, such as biomass, and renewable energy technologies, including solar, wind, geothermal and hydroelectric, or nuclear power.

 The most common process used to extract hydrogen is steam reforming of natural gas.
 Equally, hydrogen could be extracted from gasification of biomass, followed by reforming or on-board vehicle reforming of petrol or diesel.

-Although hydrogen can be used in a suitably modified internal combustion engine, most research is focused on their use in fuel cells.
-The use of hydrogen in fuel cells has the potential to replace the conventional internal combustion engine in vehicles or indeed in other IC power applications.
-Currently a number of prototype vehicles, including buses, cars and motor bikes have reached the demonstration stage.
+Although hydrogen can be used in a suitably modified internal combustion engine, most research is focused on its use in fuel cells.
+The use of hydrogen in fuel cells has the potential to replace the conventional internal combustion engine in vehicles or in other IC power applications.
+Currently, a number of prototype vehicles, including buses, cars and motor bikes have reached the demonstration stage.